instructlab/instructlab/example.md

 | 3784 | Red Hat®, Inc.	| Red Hat Enterprise Linux 8 libgcrypt Cryptographic Module	| Software | 12/21/2020 |

 We save this Markdown table off into it's own file.

+The next step is to provide knowledge about the [SSP Appendix Q - Cryptographic Modules Table](https://www.fedramp.gov/assets/resources/templates/SSP-Appendix-Q-Cryptographic-Modules-Table.docx) table for a FedRamp submission.
+This is one of the many [resources](https://www.fedramp.gov/documents-templates/) involved in a FedRamp submission.

+Since the download is a word document, we will use pandoc to convert the word document into Markdown format:

+> pandoc -t markdown ~/Downloads/SSP-Appendix-Q-Cryptographic-Modules-Table.docx > SSP-Appendix-Q-Example.md

+## Core Skill

+Now we are going to teach our model how to fill out the FedRamp [SSP Appendix Q - Cryptographic Modules Table](https://www.fedramp.gov/assets/resources/templates/SSP-Appendix-Q-Cryptographic-Modules-Table.docx) table for a FedRamp submission that is utilizing RHEL 7 or RHEL 8.
+The goal of this skill would be to make it easier to utilize this model to compose a FedRamp submission when utilizing Red Hat technology.

+In this case, we will be providing question and answer examples